Skip to Content

 The spots contain a powdery substance known as spores, which will spread the disease to other plants via air or water.

-The most common symptoms are the defoliation, reduced flower production, or dying branches.
+The most common symptoms are defoliation, reduced flower production, or dying branches.
 Immediately remove the infected parts of the plant and destroy them to control the spread.

 To prevent rust, dust your plants with sulfur and maintain proper spacing to allow air circulation.
 You can also spray your plants with a rust fungicide.